Q: Are your products available for purchase outside the United States?

 Q: Is your whey a concentrate or an isolate?

-A: We choose to produce a whey concentrate 80% to retain more of the beneficial minerals in whey protein.
-We manufacture all of our whey at our plant in Reedsburg, WI that touches the planet lightly.
+A: We choose to produce a whey concentrate to retain more of the beneficial vitamins, minerals and functional properties of the whey protein.

 Q: What is Stevia?

 A: Stevia is a natural alternative to sugar and artificial sweeteners derived from the Stevia plant.
 Stevia extract can be 200-300 times sweeter than table sugar, has little-to-no calories, and does not raise blood sugar levels.

 Q: Are all of your products sweetened with Stevia?

 A: At this time, all of our flavored products contain organic stevia.
 The only products that do not are our organic grass fed unsweetened plain whey, rBGH-free unsweetened plain whey and unsweetened plain goat whey.

 A: Any kind of whey protein, including tera'swhey®, will retain trace amounts of lactose.
 In our experience we find that people who are lactose intolerant have no issues with our products.

 Q: Are there any heavy metals in your products?

 A: No, we do not have heavy metals in our product.
 Every lot is tested for various metals and the results have always been negligible.